leugengroot/flight_sim_book_project/hellcat_ace/review_hellcat_ace.md

 * GET YAMAMOTO - April 18, 1943 American Intelligence has broken the Japanese code and learned that Admiral Yamamoto has scheduled an inspection visit to the island of Ballale, just within range of the P-38 Lightning with drop tanks.
 You have flown over six hundred miles.
 Ahead you spot the Admiral's plane.
 You must complete your mission quickly before his Zero Escort drops do w n to intercept.

 ## Ideas for additional pages
-* show outcome screen (Ace, victories, Death etc.)
+* show outcome screen (Ace, victories, Death etc.
+* Bild aus dem Handbuch?)